AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-47908-error-a-value-less-than-or-equal-to-0-is-expected-during-checkout.md

 The following error is thrown when selecting the source and quantity in the shipping step during checkout: "A value less than or equal to 0 is expected"

-"A value less than or equal to 0 is expected"

 <u>Prerequisites</u>:

 Install Adobe Commerce Inventory Management (MSI) modules.